DoubleZero (2Z)

 Conservative, data-driven projections based on validator expansion and SOL price

-Revenue growth for DoubleZero comes from two primary vectors: (1) additional validators joining the network, which scales revenue linearly with connected stake, and (2) SOL price appreciation, since fees are denominated in SOL.
-The Firedancer validator report gives us a precise view of the full 814-validator Solana landscape — their stake, geography, and data center locations — to quantify the remaining opportunity.
+Under the original model, revenue growth came from two primary vectors: (1) additional validators joining the network, which scaled revenue linearly with connected stake, and (2) SOL price appreciation, since fees were denominated in SOL.
+The Firedancer validator report gives us a precise view of the full 814-validator Solana landscape — their stake, geography, and data center locations — to quantify the opportunity.

 Top Connected Validators